 They are driven by technology and social justice

-Generation Z is arguably more connected to the interests and cultures of the world than any generation before them.
-This is largely because they were born into a world where they have access to anything and everything through their mobile phones, which the average Gen Z’er got at age 12, according to Business Insider.
+Generation Z is arguably more connected to social issues around the world than any generation before them.
+This is largely because they were born into a world where they have access to anything and everything through their mobile phones, which the average Gen Z got at age 12, according to Business Insider.

 Born into a post-9/11 world with a 24-hour news cycle, Gen Z was exposed to tragedy and calls-for-action at a young age.
-With the effects of climate change and threats of school shootings serving as day-to-day worries, the desire to have an impact as an individual is at an all-time high.
-The Atlantic reported that an incredible 26% of 16-19-year olds are already volunteering.
+As racial inequality and systemic racism drive the global conversation, the desire to have an impact as an individual is at an all-time high.

 They have the whole world in the palm of their hand